Internationale Integration der Finanzmärkte, Wirtschaftswachstum und Finanzstabilität

 in: IWH Discussion Papers, Nr.
 18, 2022

 This paper studies monetary policy transmission through BigTech and traditional banks.
-By comparing business loans made by a BigTech bank with those made by traditional banks, it finds that BigTech loans tend to be smaller, and the BigTech bank grants credit to more new borrowers compared with conventional banks in response to expansionary monetary policy.
+By comparing business loans made by a BigTech bank with those made by traditional banks, it finds that BigTech credit amplifies monetary policy transmission mainly through the extensive margin.
+Specifically, the BigTech bank is more likely to grant credit to new borrowers compared with conventional banks in response to expansionary monetary policy.
 The BigTech bank‘s advantages in information, monitoring, and risk management are the potential mechanisms.
-The analysis also finds that BigTech and traditional bank credits to firms that have already borrowed from these banks respond similarly to changes in monetary policy.
-Overall, BigTech credit amplifies monetary policy transmission mainly through the extensive margin.
-In addition, monetary policy has a stronger impact on the real economy through BigTech lending than traditional bank loans.
+In addition, monetary policy has a stronger impact on the real economy through BigTech lending.

 Globalisation, Productivity Growth, and Labour Compensation

 Since the onset of globalisation, production activities have become increasingly fragmented and organised in global value chains (GVC).
 These networks facilitate trade in intermediaries across industrial sectors and countries and change the conditions for policies to respond to shocks.
 In this paper, we contribute to the understanding of the effects of GVC on productivity and labour shares in advanced and emerging economies.
 As indicators for globalisation we use the foreign share in intermediate inputs and the foreign share in value added, extracted from international input output tables.
 Estimates based on local projections reveal a positive relationship between globalisation and productivity.
 Moreover, we are able to reject the hypothesis that a higher degree of international integration in country-industry pairs is negatively associated with the change in the labour share for advanced countries.